 |About the Contributor(s)||Van Moody

-Vanable H. Moody II, affectionately known as “Pastor Van,” serves as pastor of the Worship Center in Birmingham, Alabama.
-In addition, he serves on the board of Joel Osteen's Champions Network and is an associate trainer in Japan for Dr. John Maxwell's EQUIP leadership organization.
-Pastor Van, his wife, Ty, and their children, Eden Sydney and Ethan Isaiah, live in Birmingham, Alabama.
+Van Moody serves as pastor of the Worship Center in Birmingham, Alabama.
+In addition, he is on the board of Joel Osteen's Champions Network, is a member of Dr. Oz’s Core Team, and is an associate trainer in Japan for Dr. John Maxwell’s EQUIP leadership organization.
+Moody, his wife, Ty, and their children, Eden Sydney and Ethan Isaiah, live in Birmingham, Alabama.